rkaravia/map-with-flags/README.md

 ## License

-The client demo code is licensed under the MIT license, see the LICENSE file.

 OpenLayers 5.3.0 is licensed under the [2-Clause BSD License](https://github.com/openlayers/openlayers/blob/v5.3.0/LICENSE.md).

+Leaflet.VectorTileLayer is licensed under the [3-Clause BSD License](https://gitlab.com/jkuebart/Leaflet.VectorTileLayer/-/blob/main/LICENCE).

+The remaining code in this repo is licensed under the MIT license, see the LICENSE file.